devdogio/RucksackDocs/docs/CharacterEquipment/Equipment.md

 - `ClothMeshMountPoint` (For equipping cloth meshes, ex: cape)
 - `SkinnedMeshMountPoint` (For equipping skinned / animated items, ex: pants)
 - `StaticMeshMountPoint`(For equipping static meshes, ex: sword)

+You can create mountpoints by attaching one of these to a GameObject on your character.
+It will automatically show up in the Unity Equippable Character component.
+You'll then specify which mountpoint an item can use by typing its name in the Item's Mount Point field under Equippable Item Info in the Rucksack Manager.

 ## UnityEquippableCharacter